Gokulsajeev15/Gokulsajeev15/README.md

 I'm an enthusiastic learner and avid problem solver.

-In my downtime, I love exploring personal finance strategies, fitness routines, and trying new cooking recipes.
+In my downtime, I love exploring personal finance strategies and trying new cooking recipes.

 ## Skills